 Instead, you can file an appeal requesting the IRS to reconsider your offer in compromise.
 You have 30 days from the rejection to file IRS Form 13711 and appeal the IRS’s decision.

 If you’re struggling to pay your tax bill but you don’t qualify for an offer in compromise, you may still have viable options for dealing with debt.
 A few years ago, the IRS introduced its Fresh Start Program, which allows taxpayers to handle back taxes without going bankrupt or incurring additional adverse actions.
-This streamlined program includes three options that enable you to pay off your tax debt in six years or less:
+This streamlined program includes three options that enable you to pay off your back taxes in six years or less:

 The IRS has long accepted offers in compromise from taxpayers who want to settle their debt.
 However, the Fresh Start Program initiative expanded the program and gave the IRS more flexibility when determining whether a taxpayer can pay back taxes.